9 Best Password Managers for Businesses in 2025

 NordPass additionally has an email masking feature for businesses, which allows companies to hide their business credentials with email masks.
 Messages sent to these email masks are forwarded to the primary email without revealing the actual address.
 This helps reduce spam and strengthens resistance against phishing or other social engineering attacks.

-NordPass offers 3 business plans: NordPass Teams, Business, and NordPass Enterprise.
-NordPass Teams includes access for 10 users and Google Workspace SSO, NordPass Business adds the security dashboard and coverage for up to 250 users, and NordPass Enterprise comes with all of the above, as well as unlimited user coverage, shared folders, and SSO with Azure, MS ADFS, Google Workspace, and face-to-face onboarding assistance.
+NordPass offers 3 affordable business plans: NordPass Teams, Business, and Enterprise.
+Teams includes access for 10 users and Google Workspace SSO, Business adds the security dashboard and coverage for up to 250 users, and Enterprise comes with all of the above, as well as unlimited user coverage, shared folders, and SSO with Azure, MS ADFS, Google Workspace, and face-to-face onboarding assistance.

 Bottom Line:

 NordPass offers advanced encryption and a useful folder sharing option.
 While NordPass isn’t as feature-rich as other products on my list, I really like how intuitive it is.
-You can try NordPass Teams and Business on a 14-day free trial to see if it’s the right choice for your business, but that trial doesn’t extend to the Enterprise plan.
-You’ll need to get in touch with NordPass’s sales team to request a demo if you want to use NordPass Enterprise.
+You can try NordPass Teams and Business on a 14-day free trial to see if it’s the right choice for your business, or request a demo of the Enterprise plan.

 Read the full NordPass review >